EliahKagan/newrepo-findrepo/README.md

 Note that `findrepo` will take a long time and consume substantial RAM if repositories have unusually long names.
 In practice this is not a problem.
-In the recommended use case anyone who can run `findrepo` on a server can also run their own CPU and memory-intensive programs, it shouldn't have severe security implications.
+In the recommended use case, anyone who can run `findrepo` on a server can also run their own CPU and memory-intensive programs, so it shouldn't have severe security implications.

 See below for usage.
 See [**nrr-frr**](https://github.com/EliahKagan/nrr-frr) for the [suggested frontends](#using-newrepo-findrepo-via-nrr-frr).
 You may